 On the terroirs of Saint Nicolas de Bourgueil, Xavier Amirault is the winemaker of the Clos de Quarterons.
-This family estate has been passed down in the family for 6 generations.
-Xavier was not predestined to return to the field: studies in electronics, then a position in Paris in a sound and light company occupied him during the first years of his career.
+This family estate has been handed down in the family for 6 generations.
+Xavier was not predestined to take over the estate: electronics studies, then a position in Paris in a sound and light company occupied him during the first years of his career.
 At the age of 30 and with the desire to go and see the country, it is with a new international trade licence in his pocket that he takes off for the United States, on behalf of a large Loire wine merchant company.

 Meanwhile, in Saint Nicolas de Bourgueil, Thierry, Xavier's older brother, is in charge of the Domaine.

-"In 2008, he was nearing retirement and without a buyer.
-We then asked ourselves the question of the future of the Clos de Quarterons," says Xavier.
-On the other side of the ocean, he and his wife Agnes decide to perpetuate the family legacy.
-"We had agreed to take over the estate under 2 conditions: 3 years later and once the vineyard had been converted to organic farming.
-My brother was very enthusiastic about this project," the winegrower says.
+"In 2008, he was close to retirement and without a buyer.
+We then asked ourselves the question of the future of Clos de Quarterons," says Xavier.
+On the other side of the ocean, he decided, with his wife Agnès, to perpetuate the family inheritance.
+"We had agreed to take over the estate on 2 conditions: 3 years later and once the vineyard had been converted to organic farming.
+My brother was very enthusiastic about this project", the winegrower is delighted.

-Xavier is packing his bags in 2011 at the Clos des Quarterons where he will be partnering with his brother for 2 years before taking over the ensemble.
-"I took on the task of setting up the Déméter biodynamic certification," says Xavier.
-A new impetus is given to the Domaine de Saint Nicolas de Bourgueil, which is starting off on a solid footing.
-"We have launched a terroir study thanks to the "cellule terroirs" emanating from the INRA in Angers.
+Xavier will settle down in 2011 at the Clos des Quarterons where he will partner with his brother for 2 years before taking over the estate.
+"I was in charge of setting up the Déméter biodynamic certification," Xavier says.
+It is a new impetus that is given to the Domaine de Saint Nicolas de Bourgueil and which starts on a solid base.
+"We have launched a study of terroir thanks to the "cellule terroirs" from the INRA in Angers.
 A colossal project: 400 core samples and 24 open pits for 2 years allowed us to study the vegetative and root cycles.
-From these studies, we have drawn thousands of data, maps and plans of water reserves, stoniness, ... ", lists the winemaker.
+From these studies, we drew thousands of data, maps and plans of water reserves, stoniness, ... ", lists the winemaker.

-From the gravelly soils at the bottom of the hillsides, to the famous limestone called tuffeau to the more clayey terroirs on higher ground, the winegrowers have identified a potential of 5 cuvées.
+From the gravelly soils at the bottom of the hillsides, to the famous limestone called tuffeau to the more clayey terroirs on the higher ground, the winegrowers have identified a potential of 5 cuvées.
 "We try to express the terroir through its climate every year.
-Wines from gravelly terroirs are round and silky.
+The wines from the gravelly terroirs are round and silky.
 The limestone expresses itself rather by horizontality, with beautiful and frank acidities at the end of the palate.
-As for the clays, they produce wines with great depth.
-We often combine them with limestone because they are very complementary".
+As for the clays, they produce wines with a lot of depth.
+We often blend them with limestone because they are very complementary ".

-In the vineyard, biodynamic viticulture means feeling, observing and taking care of the soil and the plants.
-According to Xavier, "Before starting to work in biodynamics, you have to be convinced, because it's a lot of work and a lot of self-improvement.
-The winegrower learns to juggle horn dung or horn silica, plays with plant infusions to revitalize the vine, brings silica to structure it ... " To get there, you need a team that works with that philosophy," says Xavier, who has built a team of 12 full-time staff to do the work.
+In the vineyard, biodynamics means feeling, observing, taking care of the soil and the plants.
+According to Xavier, "Before starting to work in biodynamics, you have to be convinced, because it's a lot of work and a lot of surpassing oneself".
+The winegrower therefore learns to juggle between horn dung or horn silica, plays with plant infusions to revitalize the vine, brings silica to structure it ...".
+To get there, you need a team that works with this philosophy," says Xavier, who has built a team of 12 full-time people to do the necessary work.

 Curious, Xavier never tires of learning, experimenting, understanding and building.
-If he has found in biodynamics the philosophy and the reflection that allows him to develop the domain, he has not yet planned to put his final touches to it.
+If he has found in biodynamics the philosophy and the reflection that allows him to develop the domain, he has not yet planned to put his final touch to it.
 "I want to continue to refine on all subjects.
-In animal husbandry, I want to understand how to use the different amphoras.
+In breeding, I want to understand how to use the different amphoras.
 In the cellar, there are a plethora of possibilities for simple vinifications: on macerations, whole bunches, cement or buried eggs, different sized tuns", he projects.
-But the biggest project is probably in the vineyard, with the introduction of agroforestry on the vineyard.
+But the biggest project is probably in the vineyard, with the introduction of agroforestry in the vineyard.
 "I want to reintroduce trees and hedges, bring back biodiversity and move away from monoculture vineyards.
-We are also in the process of reincorporating the farm on the estate, bringing back the cultivation of fruit trees, market gardening, cereals and livestock as currently the presence of geese, lambs, as well as for the last 2 years trials of mobile hen houses in the vineyards for hens.
-My magic idea is to create a real biodynamic farm as a whole.
+We are also in the process of reincorporating the farm on the estate, to bring back the cultivation of fruit trees, market gardening, cereals and breeding as at present the presence of geese, lambs, as well as for the last 2 years trials of mobile hen houses in the vineyards for the hens.
+My magic idea is to create a real biodynamic farm as a whole ".